-INAMATT studio designed the interior in 2016 for the new headquarters of Quooker which is designed in a special way.
+INAMATT studio designed the interior in 2016 for the new headquarters of Quooker.

-Basic material in the interior of the entrance hall and the offices is slightly stained wood.
+The base material in the interior of the entrance hall and the offices is slightly stained wood.
 This material is used to create the custom-made furniture and the paneling on the walls of the cabinet furniture.
-It radiates calm because it is a basic material with a neutral appearance.
+It radiates calm because of it’s neutral appearance.
 But it also has a warm atmosphere because it is a natural material with a lively texture.
-The choice of materials is inherent in Inamatts way of working.
-That the studio makes it clear that the people are always central to them.
+The choice of materials is inherent tp Inamatts way of working.
+The studio makes it clear that people are always central to them.
 The interior of the new canteen on the first floor of Quooker was quite a challenge.
 “Everyone used to have lunch together in a living room setting.
-But in the new building is the space much larger.
+But in the new building the space is much larger.
 The question was up to us to again be able to sit at the kitchen table, but on another level.
 Which has now become a kind of kitchen.
-We have designed canteen tables and performed with Lensvelt.
-Around the table there is a wide variety of chairs to it if it is empty to give some life.
+We designed canteen tables with Lensvelt.
+Around the table there are a wide variety of chairs to give some life, even if they are empty.
 Also, the lamps above the tables are different in shape.
 However, it is all performed in one color and the shapes are related to each other “.

 Architect: Studio INAMATT, www.ina-matt.com